6.15.2 Name token

 latest ( – nt ) gforth-0.6 “latest”

-nt is the name token of the last word defined; it is 0 if the last word has no name.
+nt is the name token of the last word defined in the current section. nt is 0 if the last word has no name.

 latestnt ( – nt ) gforth-1.0 “latestnt”

-nt is the name token of the last word defined.
+nt is the name token of the most recent word (named or unnamed) defined in the current section.

 >name ( xt – nt|0 ) gforth-0.2 “to-name”

-The primary name token nt of the word represented by xt.
-Returns 0 if xt is not an xt (using a heuristic check that has a small chance of misidentifying a non-xt as xt), or if the primary nt is of an unnamed word.
-As of Gforth 1.0, every xt has a primary nt, but other named words may have the same interpretation sematics xt.
+nt is the primary name token of the word represented by xt.
+Returns 0 if xt is not an xt (using a heuristic check that has a small chance of misidentifying a non-xt as xt), or (before Gforth 1.0) if the primary nt is of an unnamed word.
+As of Gforth 1.0, every xt has a primary nt.
+Several words can have the same xt, but only one of them has the primary nt of that xt.

 xt>name ( xt – nt ) gforth-1.0 “xt-to-name”